 Please note: Do not worry too much if one characteristic of your appearance deviates from the below descriptions.
 You may still fall into this colour season if your overall appearance matches the profile.

-You are a True Winter if the dominant characteristic of your overall appearance is cool, and the secondary characteristic is bright.
+You are a True Winter if the primary colour aspect of your overall appearance is cool, and the secondary aspect is bright.

 In addition, your skin, eyes, and hair have a brilliant and clear appearance – there is no muddiness or softness in them.
 Overall, the contrast between your features is high.

-Eyes of this season are usually cool with blue undertones in them.
-They come in a wide variety of colours – grey, blue, blue-violet, icy hazel, dark grey, or cool dark brown (especially for darker ethnicities).
-Characteristic of the Winter eye, you may notice a border defining iris and possible spokes on the iris.
+True Winter eyes are cool with blue undertones.
+They come in a variety of shades, ranging from cool blue to icy hazel, cool browns and black.
+Characteristic of Winter eyes, you may notice a border defining iris and possible spokes on the iris.

 The hair is typically dark, ranging from dark ash brown to black.
-This sub-season's hair does not have any natural highlights and the hair is either neutral or ashy.
+This colour season's hair does not have any natural highlights, and the hair is either neutral or ashy.

 True Winter has a stark contrast between the features.
 There is also a high contrast between the iris and whites of the eye.
-In the images below, you can see the big differences in shades between the features.
-The hair is very dark compared to the light skin and eyes.
+So even if the skin is dark, a contrast between the whites of the eyes, the teeth and the rest of the features remains.
+In the images below, you can see the clear differences in shades in both cases.

 True Winter vs True Summer